marionebl/jaketrent-blog/content/post/will-captcha-block-spam.md

   - "python"
   - "spam-filter"
 description: I really need an answer to this question.
 Why?
 Because I was, until recently, on the verge of shutting down the comments on the site because of the load o
-keywords: captcha, django, pil, python, spam-filter
+metaKeywords: captcha, django, pil, python, spam-filter
 published: true
 ---